 Strawberry Chia Freezer Jam

 This is seriously the bomb, ya’ll!
 And the best part about it is that we’ll be able to resurrect it come December when we are all yearning for a taste of summer!
 As far as jam goes, I made this one pretty low sugar – a little over 1/2 cup for 5 cups of berries.
 Simmer on the stove to let the juices run, then toss in 1/4 cup of chia seeds along with lemon zest and juice (I used just under 1/2 a lemon.)
-I used a stick blender to puree it (the chia seeds still gave it plenty of good texture), then poured everything into mason jars after about 15 minutes when it got nice and thick.
+I used a single serving blender to puree it (the chia seeds still gave it plenty of good texture), then poured everything into mason jars after about 15 minutes when it got nice and thick.
 YUM!!!

 Strawberry Lemonade Sorbet